 If you feel a bit lost and would like to know more about the culture, consider signing up for a tour.
-Popular tours include Visit Hasidim, a two-hour tour "led by guides who grew up in the Hasidic community and want to share with your the essence of this cultural and historic gem."
-Or take the Jewish Neighborhood tour with NY Like a Native.
+Popular tours include Tours by Frieda, a tour led by someone who "Grew up in a very large Hasidic family and was educated and married according to the Satmar Hasidic tradition" Or take the Jewish Neighborhood tour with NY Like a Native.
 For a gay-friendly male tour, check out A Hasidic Tour of Williamsburg with Hebro, which offers at two-and-half-hour tour that includes a pastry tasting and a crash course in Yiddish.

 Or download a tour through Detour and take a leisurely walking tour using your smartphone.
 Just to note, Williamsburg isn't the only Hasidic neighborhood, but it's the most prominent and the one where they host tours.